karanyadavv/ai-saas-landing-page/README.md

 I am trying to re-create this [DataAI](https://dataai.framer.website/) landing page from Framer templates

-This is only for my personal education purpose, in no way I want to promote plagarism using this template
+This is only for my personal educational purposes, and I have no intention of promoting plagiarism using this template.